MicrosoftDocs/memdocs/sccm/develop/osd/about-configuration-manager-custom-actions.md

  For more information about creating a custom control in Visual Studio, see [How to Create a Configuration Manager Custom Action Control](../../develop/osd/how-to-create-a-configuration-manager-custom-action-control.md).

 > [!NOTE]
->  The System Center Configuration Manager SDK sample CustomTasksequenceAction shows how to create a custom task sequence action control and MOF.
+>  The Configuration Manager SDK sample CustomTasksequenceAction shows how to create a custom task sequence action control and MOF.

 ### Supporting Help
  You cannot integrate your control's Help with the Configuration Manager console F1 key Help support.
 If a user presses F1 in your control, the control does nothing.
 However, you can implement Help in your control by using a mechanism of your choice to open the Help .chm file.
 For example, you can add a Help button that opens your Help .chm file.